jainsourabh/MP-SLDC/README.md

 The data represent block-wise drawl schedule of three power distribution companies (discoms) of Madhya Pradesh, namely, East Discom, West Discom, and Central Discom from various categories of power plants, namely, State Thermal (SSGS – T), State Hydro (SSGS – H), Independent Producers (IPP), and Inter-state power plants (ISGS).
 Each category has several generating stations of varying capacity, measured in MW.
 Each discom draws power from these plants.
 A time-block represents 15 mins time duration.
 Each day has 96 time blocks.
 Drawl schedule in a given time block refers to the power supplied, measured in MW, from a particular plant to particular discom during that time block.

-3) Architecture of the Script
+3) Architecture of the Script:

-The basic architecture of the script is shown in the following figure.
+The basic architecture of the script is shown in the figure.
+Kindly, see attached docx file for flowchart.

 4) Salient features of script: